wcm-io-devops/ansible-jenkins-configuration-as-code/README.md

 Controls if files that existing files in the 'jenkins_casc_config_path' are deleted when they are not included in the 'jenkins_casc_config_fileglobs'.
 Deletion will only be executed when at least one file was uploaded to the 'jenkins_casc_config_path'.

+    jenkins_casc_script_timeout: 60

+The timeout for jenkins_script tasks in seconds.

     jenkins_casc_plugins_present:
       - name: configuration-as-code
         version: "1.3"